-- (a) The Association means the ACA (inc) - (b) Associated Party refers to any individual or organisation other than the client/s with whom the Counsellor interacts in the course of rendering a counselling service, this is inclusive of but not limited to: - i. clients' relatives, friends, employees, employers, carers and guardians; - ii. other professionals or experts; - iii.
-Representative(s) from communities or organisations. - (c) Client means a party or parties to a counselling service involving counselling, supervising, teaching, research and professional practice in counselling.
-Clients may be individuals, couples, families, groups of people, organisations, communities, facilitators, sponsors or those commissioning or paying for professional activity. - (d) Code refers to this Code of Ethics and Practice - (e) Counsellor refers to anyone delivering what a reasonable person would assume to be a counselling service (see below) - (f) Counselling Service means any service provided by a counsellor to a client including but not limited to: - i.
-Counselling activities - ii.
-Professional activities - iii.
-Professional practice - iv.
-Research practice - v.
-Supervision - vi.
-Teaching - (g) Guidelines refer to these guidelines, any others issued by time to time by the ACA (inc), the ACA (inc) Code of Conduct, and the ACA (inc) Complaints Policy and Procedural Guidelines
+- (a) The Association means the ACA (Inc). - (b) Associated Party refers to any individual or organisation other than the client/s, with whom the Counsellor interacts, in the course of rendering a counselling service.
+This is inclusive of but not limited to: - i. clients' relatives, friends, employees, employers, carers, and guardians; - ii. other professionals or experts; - iii.
+Representative(s) from communities or organisations. - (c) Client means a party or parties to a counselling service involving counselling, supervising, teaching, research, and professional practice in counselling.
+Clients may be individuals, couples, families, groups of people, organisations, communities, facilitators, sponsors, or those commissioning or paying for professional activity. - (d) Code refers to this Code of Ethics and Practice. - (e) Counsellor refers to anyone delivering what a reasonable person would assume to be a counselling service (see below).

-- (h) Legal Rights refer to those client rights protected under laws and statutes of the Commonwealth, State or Territory in which the Counsellor provides counselling services. - (i) Member(s) means all those covered by the ACA (inc) Code of Conduct. - (j) Moral Rights refer to the universal human rights a defined by the United Nations Universal declaration of Human Rights that may or may not be protected by existing federal, State or Territory laws. - (k) Multiple Relationships occur when a counsellor, when providing a counselling service, also has been or is: - i.
-In a non-professional relationship (sexual or otherwise) with the same client - ii.
-In a different professional relationship with the same client - iii.
-In a non-professional relationship with an associated party - iv.
-A recipient of a service by the same client. - (I) Practice refers to any act or omission by a Counsellor - i.
-That another may reasonably consider to be part of a counselling service - ii.
-Outside of that service that casts doubt upon their ability and competence to practice as counsellors - iii.
-Outside of their practice of counselling which harms public trust in the discipline or the profession of counselling - iv.
-In their capacity as members of the Association - (m) A Professional Relationship means the relationship between a counsellor and a client to whom he is delivering a counselling service.
+- (f) Counselling Service means any service provided by a Counsellor to a client including but not limited to: - i.
+Counselling activities; - ii.
+Professional activities; - iii.
+Professional practice; - iv.
+Research practice; - v.
+Supervision; - vi.
+Teaching. - (g) Guidelines refer to these guidelines, any others issued from time to time by the ACA (Inc), the ACA (Inc) Code of Conduct, the ACA (Inc) Complaints Policy and Procedural Guidelines, all ACA policies and procedural documents, and/or ACA (Inc) Scope of Practice. - (h) Legal Rights refer to those client rights protected under laws and statutes of the Commonwealth, State, or Territory in which the Counsellor provides counselling services. - (i) Member(s) means all those covered by the ACA (Inc) Code of Conduct. - (j) Moral Rights refer to the universal human rights, as defined by the United Nations Universal declaration of Human Rights, that may or may not be protected by existing federal, State, or Territory laws. - (k) Multiple Relationships occur when a counsellor, while providing a counselling service, also has been or is: - i.
+In a non-professional relationship (sexual or otherwise) with the same client; - ii.
+In a different professional relationship with the same client; - iii.
+In a non-professional relationship with an associated party; - iv.
+A recipient of a service by the same client. - (I) Practice refers to any act or omission by a Counsellor: - i.
+That another may reasonably consider to be part of a counselling service; - ii.
+That, outside of that service, casts doubt upon their ability and competence to practice as a Counsellor; - iii.
+That, outside of their practice of counselling, harms public trust in the discipline, the Association, or the profession of counselling; - iv.
+In their capacity as members of the Association - (m) A Professional Relationship means the relationship between a Counsellor and a client to whom said Counsellor is delivering a counselling service.